flyingcircusio/gocept.testdb/src/gocept/testdb/README.txt

 >>> conn = engine.connect()
 >>> ignore = conn.execute('SELECT * from tmp_functest')

-We also offer a convenience method for determining the testing status of the
+The database also offers conveniences method for determining the status of the
 database:

+>>> db.exists
+True
 >>> db.is_testing
 True